khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

   - /usability/saving-and-feedback
 ---

 Settings allow users to control how the platform's features or capabilities should behave or appear.
-They are configurable options and attributes which present choices to the user to modify baseline functionality.
+They are configurable options and attributes, which present choices to the user to modify baseline functionality.

 Admin, groups, projects, and users have dedicated areas to aggregate their settings.
 [Permissions and roles](https://docs.gitlab.com/ee/user/permissions.html) dictate which settings users have access to.